-Students must have criminal background checks completed prior to the start of their first semester in the MSCD program.
-The student completes and submits the information online to Universal, housed in Exxat.
+Students must have criminal background checks completed prior to the start of their first semester in the MCSD program.
+The student completes and submits the required information online to Universal, which is housed in Exxat-Compliance.

-- 1) Per University policy, background checks must be completed through Universal in Exxat. - 2) Background checks must be conducted no earlier than two months prior to the start date of the clinical practicum. - 3) By completing the required background check online, students are giving their consent for Stockton University and the Stockton University Speech and Hearing Clinic, as well as any participating external practicum facilities, to receive those results from Universal through Exxat. - 4) External practicum sites may require an additional criminal background check immediately prior to the student's placement at that facility.
+- 1) Per University policy, background checks must be completed through Universal in the Compliance section of Exxat. - 2) Background checks must be conducted no earlier than two months prior to the start of the program and then again before off-campus clinical externships in the second year. - By completing the required background check online, students are giving their consent for Stockton University and the Stockton University Speech & Hearing Clinic, as well as any participating off-campus practicum facilities, to receive those results from Universal through Exxat. - 4) Off-campus practicum sites may require an additional criminal background check immediately prior to the student's placement at that facility.
 If requested by an off-campus clinical practicum site, Student Clinicians must comply at their own expense.
 External facilities will evaluate the information resulting from a student's criminal record background check according to their own policies.
-The School of Health Sciences, MSCD Program, and the Stockton University Speech and Hearing Clinic will abide by the decision of each external practicum facility as to the acceptance of the Student Clinician at their agency. - 5) Student information related to criminal background checks will be maintained by Universal through Exxat. - 6) Background checks that are received by the MSCD Program marked Not Clear or Record Found will be reviewed and addressed by the MSCD Program on a case-by-case basis.
+The School of Health Sciences and the MCSD Program will abide by the decision of each off-campus practicum facility as to the acceptance of the Student Clinician at their agency. - 5) Student information related to criminal background checks will be maintained by Universal through Exxat. - 6) Background checks that are received by the MCSD Program marked NOT CLEAR will be reviewed and addressed by the MCSD Program on a case-by-case basis.